-Starting a career doesn’t need to be that difficult or intimidating.
-WalletHub compared the relative market strength and overall livability of more than 180 U.S. cities to help recent college graduates find the best cradles for their budding careers.
-We examined each city based on 29 key metrics that range from the availability of entry-level jobs to monthly average starting salary to workforce diversity.
-A complete breakdown of our findings, a detailed methodology and expert career advice can be found below.
+In order to help new graduates start their search for a career, WalletHub compared the relative market strength and overall livability of more than 180 U.S. cities to help recent college graduates find the best cradles for their budding careers.
+We examined each city based on 28 key metrics that range from the availability of entry-level jobs to monthly average starting salary to housing affordability.

 Best Cities to Start a Career